Page 1: Biography

 Ngati Apa prophet

-This biography, written by Te Tiwha Puketapu, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Te Tiwha Puketapu, was first published in the Dictionary of New Zealand Biography in 1996.

 Atareta Kawana Ropiha Mere Rikiriki, born probably in 1855 or 1856 and known as Mere Rikiriki, was the daughter of Kawana Ropiha (also known as Kawana Hunia) of Ngati Tauira, and Mere Rikiriki of Ngati Te Rangitepaia.
 She had links with Rangitane and Ngati Apa and was raised near Parewanui, Rangitikei.
 She was a descendant of Maata, a noted medium and healer during the 1840s, and was the only woman prophet in a nineteenth century tradition of spiritual succession that embraced Tawhiao Te Wherowhero, Te Kooti, Tohu Kakahi, Te Whiti-o-Rongomai, Hipa Te Maiharoa, and T. W. Ratana.
 In her adult years she spent time at Parihaka with Te Whiti and Tohu Kakahi.
 On 27 July 1910 her standing was expressed when she baptised herself seven times at the Rangitikei River in a special ritual calling upon the Holy Spirit.
 This date is still commemorated annually at Parewanui.